manojo/manojo.github.com/_posts/2015-02-11-shortcut-fusion-part2.md

 idea behind `destroy/unfoldr` fusion (which we won't cover).
 In that case, zips become easy again, but in this abstraction, fusion becomes tricky for `filter`.
 In a pull-based abstraction, `filter` is implemented in a recursive manner.
-To get some intuition why, I'd recommend reading up the implemented of this function for Scala's [`Iterator`](https://github.com/scala/scala/blob/v2.11.5/src/library/scala/collection/Iterator.scala#L407).
+To get some intuition why, I'd recommend reading up the implementation of this function for Scala's [`Iterator`](https://github.com/scala/scala/blob/v2.11.5/src/library/scala/collection/Iterator.scala#L407).

 The bottomline is that whatever the abstraction, it is easy to perform fusion if